 Unifi recommends a background image of 920px width and 640px high.
 On some screens, this will result in borders besides your image.
 So use at least an image of 1280px by 720px.
 Also make sure your images are not big, adding a photo straight from your camera will take a few seconds to download.
 Compress the image before uploading it.

 The last step is to limit the access of the guest to your local network.
 Below the portal customization, you will find the access control.
-Here we need to enter the IP address of the controller so the guest users can see the captive portal.
+With the access control we can give users access to part of our network before they are authorizited and block access to our internet network after authorization.

 Managing the connected clients